gaohanlei1/jetAnomalyDetection/README.md

 - Parameter sweeps are performed via: TODO!
 Sync w/ Arjun

+### NOTE: Training on Brown resources
+You'll likely have the data downloaded onto Brux/Oscar, so it'd make sense to run from those.\
+You *could* run from Brux directly on the login node, but everything's way faster on Oscar with the right resource settings.\
+(e.g. the training scripts are configured to use CUDA whenever possible)\
+\
+To setup an Oscar account, follow the steps here: https://docs.ccv.brown.edu/oscar/\
+The steps to submit GPU jobs are listed here: https://docs.ccv.brown.edu/oscar/gpu-computing/submit-gpu\
+\
+**TL;DR:** once you setup your Oscar account, use sth like PuTTY/your native terminal to SSH into Oscar.\
+If your files are stored on Brux/HEP, run `cd /HEP/export/home/<account_name>/<path/to/jetAnomalyDetection>/` to locate your Brux files.\
+(You could copy these over to your Oscar directory, if you get permission/SSH key issues with Git.)\
+To run your training scripts directly from the terminal and see their output, run `interact -q gpu -g 1` to start an interactive session w/ 1 GPU.\
+Don't forget to change `device` to `"cuda"` in `config.yaml`, and run the training script.\
+To submit a batch job... just check the link above, pls.\
+\
+If running on Brux/some other cluster w/o a way to submit jobs like on Oscar, prepend your command with `nohup`.\
+This starts the script in the background and writes terminal output to `nohup.out` in the current directory.\
+This means you can close the SSH connection and it'll still keep running.\
+Just make sure to check the output every now and then with `cat nohup.out`, to see if there's been any errors.\
+e.g. `nohup python3.9 scripts/preprocessing.py -t background`

 ### First time

 - Run `source setup_venv.sh` to setup the venv and download all requirements.